Vshah-1/ItemInventory/README.md

 How to run this project:

 Project prerequisites:

-IDE that can run Java
++ IDE that can run Java

-MySQL Database, that can persists data
++ MySQL Database, that can persists data

-Spring API Development Platform
++ Spring API Development Platform

++ .Jar build of file

 (MySQL Schema)
 ![image](https://user-images.githubusercontent.com/94983341/152708779-8c9cd39e-29f3-45e6-96e6-76ab666551d4.png)

-Download the .jar build of the application.
+To run this project, download a copy of my git repository, and clone it to your local computer.
+From there you can run the -jar command of the .jar file.
+After this you can run the application, and use the My SQL Schema above to persist the item to your SQL server.

-What went well?
+What went well?:

 The project was very well defined, I felt clear in my understanding of what it was asking me to do.
 I found planning the project, especially through the use of the Jira board to be very helpful in prioritising my workload, and effectively leveraging the best use of my time.